Veraverax/p8105_final/proposal.md

 associated with wine ratings.
 We hope to conduct regression analysis of the wine rating and price based on location/grape type/notes/region and see if there are significant difference among these categorical predictors.
-The regression model would help customer estimate and predict wine rating with a series of wine characteristics.
-We also want to provide people with a interactive website to visualize wine rating and prices.
+The regression model would help customers estimate and predict wine rating with a series of wine characteristics.
+We also want to provide people with a interactive website to visualize wine ratings and prices.

 #### The intended final products

-There will be four sectors in the final website.
-The first one would be a descriptive statistics and static visualization page.
+There will be four main sections in the final website.
+The first would be a descriptive statistics and static visualization page.
 The second part will be the regression analysis results.
 The third part will be interactive plots showing detailed information of wine characteristics.
 The fourth part will be a world map with wine rating information.